 Complex factors to understand

-The module also looks at why patients might be challenging—start by always assuming they are not at their best mentally or physically—and, especially, what physicians can do about their own conduct in the face of someone who is anxious, frustrated and disgruntled.
+The module also looks at why patients might be challenging—they may not be at their best mentally or physically—and, especially, what physicians can do about their own conduct in the face of someone who is anxious, frustrated and disgruntled.

 Upon completion of the course, the learner will be able to: